 Middle East Port & Maritime Status

-- Most regional ports remain operational, with no systemic closures across the Middle East.
-Security levels are generally at ISPS Level 1–2, but risk posture is elevated, and conditions can shift rapidly based on geopolitical developments.
+- Most regional ports remain operational, with no systemic closures.
+Security levels are generally at ISPS Level 1–2, with Shuaiba/Shuwaikh (Kuwait), Ruwais PPA (UAE), and Qalhat LNG, Sur and Mina al Fahal (Oman) currently at Level 2.
+Risk posture remains elevated and conditions can shift rapidly.

-- The Suez Canal and Egyptian ports remain operational, however transit volumes are still below historical levels, as many operators continue to reroute via the Cape of Good Hope due to ongoing Red Sea security concerns.
-So “normal operations” is technically true, but commercial usage is still disrupted.
+- The Suez Canal and Egyptian ports are operating without disruption, but transit volumes remain below historical levels as operators continue to reroute via the Cape of Good Hope.
+"Normal operations" is technically true, but commercial usage is still disrupted.

-- Gulf ports (e.g., UAE, Saudi Arabia, Qatar) are open and functioning, but throughput and vessel calls remain uneven, depending on operator risk appetite, insurance constraints, and voyage economics.
+- Gulf ports (UAE, Saudi Arabia, Qatar) are open and functioning, but throughput and vessel calls remain uneven depending on operator risk appetite, insurance constraints, and voyage economics.
+Qatar confirmed the full return of maritime navigation activities for all vessel types as of May 2.